ElvisWang2010/WROFE-2025/README.md

 - **High steering range:** Tested front wheels pivoted significantly, enabling tight turns with less steering input—ideal for technical track layouts.
 - **Compact form factor:** The fixed 1/24 scale size facilitated a streamlined electronics layout (ESC, battery), reducing clutter and improving airflow for cooling.

-### Chassis Limitations
+## ⚠️ Chassis Limitations

-⚠️ Despite these benefits, the chassis presented several challenges that impacted performance and assembly:
+Despite the benefits, the chassis presented several challenges that impacted performance and assembly:

-- **Tire traction:** The frictionless plastic tires led to frequent wheelspin and poor grip, especially on smooth surfaces like the game map.
-This caused unstable acceleration and longer braking distances, reducing control at higher speeds.
+- **Tire traction:** Plastic tires provided little grip, leading to frequent wheelspin—especially on smooth surfaces like the game map.
+This caused unstable acceleration, longer braking distances, and reduced control at higher speeds.
-- **Steering imbalance:** Uneven turning angles due to uncentered wheels made consistent driving difficult and required software compensation.
+- **Steering imbalance:** Uneven turning angles from uncentered wheels made consistent driving difficult and required software compensation.

+---

-### ✅ How We Overcame These Limitations
+## ✅ How We Overcame These Limitations

-- **Improved traction:** By replacing the stock plastic tires with rubber coated wheels, grip was increased and wheelspin reduced.
+- **Improved traction:** Replaced stock plastic tires with **rubber-coated wheels**, increasing grip and reducing wheelspin.
-- **Balanced steering:** We 3D printed the entire steering system, replacing the original with a custom made design.
+- **Balanced steering:** Designed and **3D-printed a custom steering system**, replacing the original assembly for more consistent turning.